 The second liquid production well, WEZU C7, was successfully drilled to the planned geologic target and a measured depth of 13,300 feet.
 The upper 10,000 feet of the 14" production well-hole section encountered minor drilling difficulties related to drilling equipment abrasive wear.
 The remaining 1,200 feet of the production well-hole section encountered unforeseen drilling difficulties in the long radius build section of the well due to unforeseen geological formation instability issues related to the east-west trending horizontal well lateral target.
 The production hole section was successfully drilled to the geologic target location and target measured depth of 11,300 feet; however, during the subsequent required drilling operations prior to running the production casing the lower 500 feet of the 14" hole section became unstable and caused major operational and production casing installation problems.
 This wellbore stability problem was unforeseen and was a much different problem than was experienced drilling the first liquid production well WEZU C2C.
-A total of three various drilling assemblies were lost in the hole during the process of preparing and sidetracking the last 800 feet of the production casing well-hole section was finally completed and the production casing cemented in place, the subsequent horizontal lateral section from the depth range of 11,200 feet - 13,300 feet measured depth was successfully drilled as planned with little or no difficulties.
+A total of three various drilling assemblies were lost in the hole during the process of preparing and sidetracking the last 800 feet of the production hole section after the initial production casing hole section was completed.

+After the production casing well-hole section was finally completed and the production casing cemented in place, the subsequent horizontal lateral section from the depth range of 11,200 feet - 13,300 feet measured depth was successfully drilled as planned with little or no difficulties.

 WEZU C7 was originally planned for 60 days to drill and complete at an estimated total direct well cost of \$6.6 million.
-The actual time to drill the well was 134 days at a final direct well cost of \$15.3 million (\$17.3 million including overheads and AFUDC).
+The actual time to drill the well was 134 days at an estimated final direct well cost of \$13.7 million (\$14.8 million including overheads and AFUDC).
+The completion work has not yet been completed but is currently planned for early December 2011 and will likely require approximately 15-20 working days to complete.
 The well cost overages were attributed to the total of three lost drilling assemblies in the hole (approximately \$450,000 total) and the associated extra drilling project days (at \$95,000/day average, \$6 million total) to drill around the stuck cleanout tools in order to complete the well.
 This well also utilized the new directional drilling contractor at the additional daily drilling cost of \$20,000/day.
-The well completion work was initially estimated to take approximately 15-20 working days, but actually required 38 days to complete.
-The additional time and associated costs to complete the WEZU C7 well were required to repair drilling damage to the 7" drilling liner and to reconfigure the slotted liner completion in the open hole section of the well.
-The 5" slotted liner became